-Give yourself a little dead air so that you can be certain that your opening line is clear and crisp.
-You’ve heard the voicemails where the over anxious salesperson’s message cuts in garbled and midway through their name.
+Give yourself some dead air to ensure your opening line is clear and crisp.
+You’ve heard the voicemails where the over-anxious salesperson’s message cuts in garbled and midway through their name.

-You also want to make sure this opening is clean so that you get a good voice-to-text translation of your introduction on their phone.
+You also want to ensure this opening is clean so that you get a good voice-to-text translation of your introduction on their phone.

 Don’t try to close the deal on the voicemail.
 You’re not pitching or closing in this message.
 Your goal is to pique interest for a follow-up.

 This is where a concise benefit statement is going to be critical.